 Description

-These are the best double chocolate muffins ever!
+These are the best vegan double chocolate muffins ever!
 They are exceptionally good – incredibly soft and moist, yet so fluffy with rich and decadent chocolate flavour and chocolate chips.
 They are very easy to make and perfect for breakfast, lunch and even bringing to home parties.

 Ingredients